zama-ai/concrete/concrete-commons/README.md

 which makes if possible to use any of those representations generically when noise must be defined.

+## Key kinds

+This module contains types to manage the different kinds of secret keys.

+## Parameters

+This module contains structures that wrap unsigned integer parameters of concrete, like the ciphertext dimension or the polynomial degree.

 ## License

 Concrete-commons is licensed under AGPLv3.
 If this does not fit your requirements, get in touch